elchiconube/frontend-framework/README.md

 Note: Files that begin with "_" are ignored even if they match the globbing pattern.
 This is done to match the expected [Sass partial behaviour](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#partials).

+### PostCSS
+[PostCSS](https://github.com/postcss/postcss) is a tool for transforming styles with JS plugins.
+These plugins can lint your CSS, support variables and mixins, transpile future CSS syntax, inline images, and more.

+#### CSSNano
+[CSSNano](https://github.com/ben-eb/cssnano)is a modular minifier that aims to utilise small modules from the PostCSS ecosystem, rather than being an all-encompassing module that may be difficult to contribute to.
+Because it is written on top of PostCSS, it is able to do more than simple whitespace transforms - including advanced optimisations such as custom identifier reduction, z-index rebasing, and adjacent selector merging.

 ### CSSlint
 Here is the [CSSlint](https://github.com/gruntjs/grunt-contrib-csslint) documentation.
 If you want to change any option you have a _.csslintrc_ file on root directory.
 Feel free to change.